ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_intro.md

 }
 ```

-**Note:** Different compilers, different results; compiling with one compiler with yield different memory usage savings than when compiling with another.
+**Note:** Different compilers, different results; compiling with one compiler yields different memory usage savings than compiling with another.

-#### Embedded Targets
+#### Embedded targets

-We can also take advantage of the fact that we run our programs only on embedded targets.
-When you run a C++ application on a desktop computer, the runtime constructs every global C++ object before `main` is called.
+You can also take advantage of the fact that these programs only run on embedded targets.
+When you run a C++ application on a desktop computer, the operating system constructs every global C++ object before calling `main`.
 It also registers a handle to destroy these objects when the program ends.
-The compiler injects this and has some implications for the application:
+The code the compiler injects has some implications for the application:

 * The code injected by the compiler consumes memory.
-* It implies dynamic memory allocation, and thus requires `malloc` to be included in the binary, even when not used by the application.
+* It implies dynamic memory allocation and thus requires the binary to include `malloc`, even when the application does not use it.

-When we run an application on an embedded device we don't need handlers to destroy objects when the program exits, because the application will never end.
-By [removing destructor registration](https://github.com/ARMmbed/mbed-os/pull/2745) on application startup, and by eliminating the code to destruct objects when `exit()` is called, saving even more RAM and flash memory usage.
+When you run an application on an embedded device, you don't need handlers to destroy objects when the program exits, because the application will never end.
+You can save more RAM and flash memory usage by [removing destructor registration](https://github.com/ARMmbed/mbed-os/pull/2745) on application startup and by eliminating the code to destruct objects when the operating system calls `exit()` at runtime.